slushjs/slush/README.md

 ### Print version(s)

-As usual you can use `-v` or `--version` to get current slush version:
+As usual you can use `-v` or `--version` to get the current slush version:

 ```bash
 slush -v